mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 manuallyFused'   80,000,016  153  OK
 ```

-Returning to `List`, one thing we would like to do is to remove the type of
+Returning to `List`, one thing we would like to do is remove the type of the
 elements it consumes.
 That is, if you have a list of `a` elements, shouldn't
-it be `List a`?
-Let's see the definition of `List` again:
+it be a `List a`?
+Let's look at the definition of `List` again:

 ```haskell
 data List a b = List ([a] -> Maybe (b, [a])) [a]
 ```

-`[a]` here doesn't really ever change according to our idea of not touching
+`[a]` here never really changes, in keeping with our idea of not touching it.
-it.
-Its type should be just the same as the type of the argument its
+Its type should be just the same as the type of the argument that its
 companion function `[a] -> Maybe (b, [a])` consumes.
-We could hide it then
+We could then hide it
 using [existential quantification][existentials]:

 ```haskell